kapilw25/focus_buddy/README.md

 ## 🙏 Acknowledgements

-- OpenAI for providing the GPT-4o Realtime API and GPT-4 Vision API
+- OpenAI for providing the GPT-4 Vision API
 - Streamlit for the web application framework